Menıñ Qazaqstanym: Protocol

 "Menıñ Qazaqstanym" is played during official state ceremonies and social functions, such as sporting events involving national sports teams of Kazakhstan.
-All radio stations and television networks across the country play the national anthem twice, once during "Sign-On" and "Sign-Off" every day, the performance of the anthem is not regulated by any government law; however, there is traditional protocol that is employed during a performance of the song.
+All radio stations and television networks across the country play the national anthem twice, once during sign-on and sign-off every day, the performance of the anthem is not regulated by any government law; however, there is traditional protocol that is employed during a performance of the song.
 Most citizens put their hands over their heart while singing the anthem following United States practice.
 Traditionally universal etiquette is to stand during the performance.
 Officers and personnel of the Kazakh Armed Forces offer a Russian-style military salute when in uniform during the performance of the anthem when not in formation.

+Criticism

+Nazarbayev's co-authorship was perceived in a negative light by some writers of Kazakhstan.
+In 2009, Kazakh poet Erlan Jünıs criticized the then-President of Kazakhstan, saying:

 2012 sporting event incidents

-In March 2012, a parody national anthem, O Kazakhstan, featured in the soundtrack of the movie Borat, was mistakenly played at the International Shooting Grand Prix in Kuwait.
+In March 2012, a parody national anthem, titled "O Kazakhstan", featured in the soundtrack of the movie Borat, was mistakenly played at the International Shooting Grand Prix in Kuwait.
 The Gold-winning medalist, Mariya Dmitriyenko, stood on the dais while the entire parody was played.
 The team complained, and the award ceremony was re-staged.
 The incident apparently resulted from the wrong song being downloaded from YouTube at the last minute.
 Senior officials in Kazakhstan were furious with the error and vowed to make a complaint to their Kuwaiti counterparts.

-A similar incident had taken place earlier that month at the opening ceremony of a skiing festival in Kostanay, in which the first bar of Ricky Martin's single "Livin' La Vida Loca" was played instead of "Meniñ Qazaqstanım".
-However, "Meniñ Qazaqstanım" was played properly following the mistake.
+A similar incident had taken place earlier that month at the opening ceremony of a skiing festival in Qostanai, in which the first bar of Ricky Martin's single "Livin' La Vida Loca" was played instead of "Menıñ Qazaqstanym".
+However, "Menıñ Qazaqstanym" was played properly following the mistake.